Air conditioning is available in all our villas. To help us save energy in Paxos, please use it sparingly.

 1 day before your departure you will be informed about your departure by Doreen during breakfast

-The Despina and Krista are the new services from Kamelia Lines.
-It started to work with an regular service between Corfu - Paxos - Corfu in the year 2013 and 2016.
-The journey takes 1'30 and 1`'15 and it arrives in Gaios.
+The Despina and Odysseas are the new services from Kamelia Lines.
+It started to work with an regular service between Corfu - Paxos - Corfu.
+The journey takes 1'30 and 1'15 and it arrives in Gaios.
 For more information click here

 The flight time from the UK to Corfu is approx. 3 hours.